 While new apartments are being built in Indiana, construction hasn’t necessarily kept pace with the increased demand.
 In some parts of the state, it can be a challenge to find good rental housing.
 Indianapolis and Bloomington have reasonable rental markets – it’s clear that IU students will always need housing so there’s an appropriate supply.
 That’s less true in places like Gary and Fort Wayne.
 Any professional landlord will require you to have an Indiana renters insurance policy before you move in.

-From Indianapolis to Richmond, Muncie to Evansville, and from Gary to Valparaiso, and all the way down to Corydon and out west to Terre Haute, Effective Coverage offers renters the protection they deserve with Indiana renters insurance that’s affordable, fast, and easy.
+From Indianapolis to Richmond, Muncie to Evansville, and from Gary to Valparaiso, and all the way down to Corydon and out west to Terre Haute, Effective Coverage offers renters the protection they deserve with Indiana renters insurance that is affordable, fast, and easy.
+In general, Indiana residents who insure with Effective Coverage save money on their renters insurance policy by an average of about 25%.
 We know that every penny of your budget counts, so we’ve worked to offer the most affordable policies.